KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 The bytes that are shown in light gray are padding bytes that are required for properly aligning the accessors, as described below.

 Each `bufferView` additionally contains a `target` property.
 This property may later be used by the renderer to classify the type or nature of the data that the buffer view refers to.
-The `target` can be a constant indicating that the data is used for vertex attributes (`34962`, standing for `GL_ARRAY_BUFFER`), or that the data is used for vertex indices (`34963`, standing for `GL_ELEMENT_ARRAY_BUFFER`).
+The `target` can be a constant indicating that the data is used for vertex attributes (`34962`, standing for `ARRAY_BUFFER`), or that the data is used for vertex indices (`34963`, standing for `ELEMENT_ARRAY_BUFFER`).

 At this point, the `buffer` data has been divided into multiple parts, and each part is described by one `bufferView`.
 But in order to really use this data in a renderer, additional information about the type and layout of the data is required.